DevMountain/react-5-afternoon/README.md

 ```

-* Create an action for updating the city:
+* Create an action for updating the prop:
     * All `actions` will return an object with a `type` and `payload`.
     * Beneath the reducer function, export a function called `updatePropToBeUsedOn` and pass it `prop` as a parameter.
     * Return an object with a `type` equal to `UPDATE_PROP` and a `payload` equal to `prop`.